Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Angel’s Trumpet (Brugmansia Suaveolens)

 RespiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. paralysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
 Paralysis can be caused by injuries, illnesses, or disorders of the nervous system.

-The clinical signs of Angel’s Trumpet poisoning can be very diverse in dogs and cats and usually occur within 30 to 60 minutes after ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
+The clinical signs of angel’s trumpet poisoning in dogs and cats can be very diverse and usually appear within 30 to 60 minutes after ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
 In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems..
 The symptoms reflect the anticholinergic effect of the tropane alkaloids and affect several organ systems:

 Cardiovascular symptoms include tachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
 It can indicate physical exertion, stress, illness, or heart problems. (increased heart rate) and arrhythmias.
 The mucous membranes may appear pale or cyanoticCyanotic refers to the presence of cyanosis, a bluish discoloration of the skin or mucous membranes, indicating a lack of oxygen in the blood. due to circulatory changes.
 In severe cases, hyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
 In dogs and cats, this can be caused by overheating, Fever, or certain diseases, and often requires urgent medical attention. (increased body temperature) can occur because sweat production is inhibited and heat regulation is disturbed.

 RespiratoryRespiratory refers to breathing or the process of breathing.
-Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. problems manifest as shallow, rapid breathing, which can lead to central respiratoryRespiratory refers to breathing or the process of breathing.
+Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. problems manifest as shallow, rapid breathing, which can lead to central RespiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. paralysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
-Paralysis can be caused by injuries, illnesses, or disorders of the nervous system. as the poisoning progresses, which is ultimately the cause of death.
+Paralysis can be caused by injuries, illnesses, or disorders of the nervous system. as the poisoning progresses, ultimately being the cause of death.

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. of Angel’s Trumpet poisoning is initially based on the patient’s historyThe medical history is the systematic collection of a patient's medical history through questioning.
-It includes information about previous illnesses, treatments, allergies, and lifestyle habits. and the clinical picture.
-If the pet owner has observed their animal eating parts of an Angel’s Trumpet, or if typical plant residues are found in the vomit, this is an important diagnostic indicator.
-The characteristic symptom profile, including mydriasis, dry mucous membranes, tachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
-It can indicate physical exertion, stress, illness, or heart problems., and neurological abnormalities, supports the presumptive diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. of angel’s trumpet poisoning is initially based on the medical history and the clinical picture.
+If the pet owner has observed their animal eating parts of an angel’s trumpet, or if typical plant remains are found in the vomit, this is an important diagnostic clue.
+The characteristic symptom pattern with mydriasis, dry mucous membranes, tachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
+It can indicate physical exertion, stress, illness, or heart problems., and neurological abnormalities supports the suspected diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients..

-An ECG is indicated if cardiac arrhythmias are suspected and can show tachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
+An ECG is indicated if Cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
+Arrhythmias can be harmless or a sign of serious heart problems. is suspected and can show tachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
 It can indicate physical exertion, stress, illness, or heart problems., extrasystoles, or other arrhythmias.
 In severe cases, a blood gas analysis may be necessary to assess the acid-base balanceThe acid-base balance refers to the equilibrium between acids and bases in the body, which is important for maintaining the physiological pH in the blood and other bodily fluids.
-Imbalances can lead to serious health problems. and oxygenation.
+Imbalances can lead to serious health problems. and oxygen supply.

 Therapeutic principles

-Afterwards, activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
+Subsequently, activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
 It binds toxins in the gastrointestinal tract to prevent their absorption into the body. should be given repeatedly.
-Increasing intestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
-Intestinal diseases affect the small and/or large intestine. passage after the administration of activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
+Increasing intestinal passage after the administration of activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
 It binds toxins in the gastrointestinal tract to prevent their absorption into the body. accelerates eliminationElimination refers to the process by which waste products and toxins are removed from the body.
 This includes excretion via the kidneys (urine), intestines (stool), lungs (breath), and skin..

-The symptomatic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Symptomatic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. serves to stabilize vital functionsVital functions are essential bodily functions necessary to sustain life.
-These include breathing, heart rate, blood pressure, body temperature, and level of consciousness. and combat distressing symptoms such as seizures, persistentPersistent means lasting or continuing for an extended period.
-In veterinary medicine, it can refer to chronic diseases or symptoms that do not subside. vomiting or pain.
+These include breathing, heart rate, blood pressure, body temperature, and level of consciousness. and combat distressing symptoms such as Seizures, persistent Vomiting, or Pain.

 Gastric lavageLavage is a rinsing procedure that uses a liquid to clean a body cavity, organ, or wound.
-In veterinary medicine, lavage can be used, for example, for gastric lavage or to clean an infected wound. under anesthesia can be considered if vomiting was unsuccessful or is contraindicated.
-Following these measures, activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
-It binds toxins in the gastrointestinal tract to prevent their absorption into the body. should be administered several times (1–4 g/kg body weight every 4–6 hours) to reduce the absorptionAbsorption refers to the uptake of substances by living cells or tissues.
-In the context of veterinary medicine, it often refers to the absorption of nutrients, drugs, or toxins from the digestive tract into the bloodstream. of toxins still in the intestineThe intestine is the medical term for the gut, including the small intestine (intestinum tenue) and the large intestine (intestinum crassum).
-It plays a central role in the digestion and absorption of nutrients..
+In veterinary medicine, lavage can be used, for example, for gastric lavage or to clean an infected wound. under anesthesia can be considered if inducing Vomiting was unsuccessful or is contraindicated.
+Following these measures, activated charcoal should be administered several times (1–4 g/kg body weight every 4–6 hours) to reduce the absorptionAbsorption refers to the uptake of substances by living cells or tissues.
+In the context of veterinary medicine, it often refers to the absorption of nutrients, drugs, or toxins from the digestive tract into the bloodstream. of toxins still in the intestine.
 The administration of laxativesLaxatives are medications that ease the passage / transit of stool through the intestines.
 They are used in dogs and cats to treat constipation by softening the stool or stimulating bowel movements. such as sodiumSodium is a vital electrolyte that plays a key role in regulating water balance, blood pressure, and nerve and muscle activity.
 Unbalanced sodium levels can lead to various health problems in dogs and cats. sulfate accelerates intestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
 Intestinal diseases affect the small and/or large intestine. passage and thus the excretion of toxins.

-The cholinesterase inhibitor physostigmine, which can cross the blood-brain barrierThe blood-brain barrier is a protective barrier between the blood vessels in the brain and the brain tissue.
-It prevents most substances in the bloodstream from entering the brain tissue, but allows nutrients and oxygen to pass through. and thus also antagonize central anticholinergic effects, can be used as a specific antidoteAn antidote is a substance used to neutralize or reverse the harmful effects of poisoning or a drug overdose.
-Antidotes can be specific to certain poisons or have more general detoxifying effects. in severe poisoning.
+As a specific antidoteAn antidote is a substance used to neutralize or reverse the harmful effects of poisoning or a drug overdose.
+Antidotes can be specific to certain poisons or have more general detoxifying effects. in severe poisonings, the cholinesterase inhibitorsCholinesterase inhibitors are medications that block the activity of the cholinesterase enzyme, which breaks down the neurotransmitter acetylcholine.
+They are used to treat Alzheimer's disease and other forms of dementia, as well as certain muscle activity disorders. physostigmine can be used, which can cross the blood-brain barrierThe blood-brain barrier is a protective barrier between the blood vessels in the brain and the brain tissue.
+It prevents most substances in the bloodstream from entering the brain tissue, but allows nutrients and oxygen to pass through. and thus also antagonize central anticholinergic effects.
 The dosage is 0.02-0.06 mg/kg i.v. slowly.
-The effect begins within minutes, but only lasts about 1–2 hours, so repeated doses may be necessary.
-Physostigmine should be used with caution as it can have toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. effects itself, especially in overdose or in animals with heart disease.
+The effect begins within minutes but only lasts for about 1–2 hours, so repeated doses may be necessary.
+Physostigmine should be used with caution as it can itself have toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. effects, especially in case of overdose or in animals with heart disease.

 Prognosis & follow-up care

-The prognosis of Angel’s Trumpet poisoning depends largely on the amount of toxin ingested, the time until the start of therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. and the intensity of the therapeutic measures.
+The prognosis of angel’s trumpet poisoning depends significantly on the amount of toxinA toxin is a poison produced by living cells or organisms that can be harmful to the body upon contact or ingestion.
+Toxins can originate from bacteria, plants, animals, or fungi. ingested, the time until the start of therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions., and the intensity of the therapeutic measures.
 With early and adequate treatment, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. is favorable in most cases.
-Animals that survive within the first 24–48 hours after ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. have a good chance of complete recovery without long-term damage.
+Animals that survive the first 24–48 hours after toxin ingestion have a good chance of full recovery without long-term damage.

-In severe poisoning with pronounced neurological symptoms, especially if seizures or unconsciousness have occurred, the prognosis should be more cautious.
-Complications such as aspiration pneumonia from vomiting, kidney failureRenal failure is a condition in which the kidneys can no longer adequately perform their function of filtering and excreting waste products from the blood.
-It can be acute or chronic and requires immediate medical treatment. from dehydrationDehydration occurs when the body loses more fluid than it takes in.
-This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse. or cardiac arrhythmias can negatively affect the course of the disease.
+In severe poisonings with pronounced neurological symptoms, especially if Seizures or unconsciousness have occurred, the prognosis should be more cautious.
+Complications such as aspiration pneumonia due to Vomiting, renal failure due to dehydrationDehydration occurs when the body loses more fluid than it takes in.
+This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse., or Cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
+Arrhythmias can be harmless or a sign of serious heart problems. can negatively influence the course of the disease.

-Pet owners should be informed that Angel’s Trumpet and other nightshade plants should be removed from the animals’ environment to avoid re-poisoning.
-Alternatives for garden design are non-toxic ornamental plants such as hibiscus, roses or certain types of hydrangeas.
+Pet owners should be informed that angel’s trumpet and other nightshade plants should be removed from the animals’ environment to avoid re-poisoning.
+Alternatives for garden design are non-toxic ornamental plants such as hibiscus, roses, or certain types of hydrangeas.

 Research outlook

 Research in the field of plant poisoning in pets is continuously evolving.
 Current studies focus on improving diagnostic methods for the rapid and reliable detection of tropane alkaloids in biological samples.
-New analytical methods such as high-performance liquid chromatography coupled with massIn pathology, the term "mass" is used to describe an abnormal lump or growth in the body.
+New analytical procedures such as high-performance liquid chromatography coupled with massIn pathology, the term "mass" is used to describe an abnormal lump or growth in the body.
 A mass can form in the skin or subcutaneous tissue, or even inside the body.
-The causes can be benign (not cancer) or malignant (cancer). spectrometry (HPLC-MS) enable more precise quantification of toxins and could also be used in routine veterinary diagnostics in the future.
+The causes can be benign (not cancer) or malignant (cancer). spectrometry (HPLC-MS) allow for more precise quantification of toxins and could be used in routine veterinary diagnostics in the future.

-Another research focus is on the development of more specific antidotes with fewer side effects than the currently used cholinesterase inhibitorsCholinesterase inhibitors are medications that block the activity of the cholinesterase enzyme, which breaks down the neurotransmitter acetylcholine.
+Another research focus is the development of more specific antidotes with fewer side effects than the currently used cholinesterase inhibitorsCholinesterase inhibitors are medications that block the activity of the cholinesterase enzyme, which breaks down the neurotransmitter acetylcholine.
 They are used to treat Alzheimer's disease and other forms of dementia, as well as certain muscle activity disorders..
 Modified physostigmine derivatives or novel anticholinergic antagonists could enable safer and more effective treatment in the future.

 Research into individual factors that influence sensitivity to tropane alkaloids is also gaining importance.
 Genetic differences in the metabolism of these substances could explain why some animals react more sensitively than others.
 These findings could lead to personalized treatment protocols tailored to the specific needs of the individual animal.

-Finally, research is increasingly dedicated to the development of training methods and deterrents to prevent pets from eating toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. plants.
+Finally, research is increasingly dedicated to developing training methods and deterrents to keep pets from eating toxic plants.
 Behavior modification techniques and natural repellents could play an important role in the prevention of plant poisonings in the future.

 Frequently asked questions (FAQs)